 After three months, I was able to start low impact exercising again.
 I had gained 15lbs, felt very weak, soft, and mushy.
 Even though I was not “killing” myself at the gym, I was happy again!
 I was me!
 I started doing 21 Day Fix, Brazil Butt Lift and the entire Team Beachbody On Demand Fitness Library.
 In addition, I added an all-natural, 72-ingredient all natural protein shake called Shakeology® to my diet and weight loss plan.
 I was a renewed, happy, positive woman with more energy and optimism then I’d had in a long time.

 I recognize that I have been given this experience to teach others how to better cope.
 Injury often brings on a wide range of emotions from frustration to depression.
 I knew it was time to change my thinking.
 Firstly, your weight does not define you!
 Secondly, your body fat does not define you.
 The self-worth that I feel is the result of doing for others, helping.
 Even if tomorrow I lost my physical health permanently, my life’s purpose has become to help others to live full lives!
 I try to allow people to see what they are capable of doing to improve their self-worth, and the confidence that emerges when you do that for yourself and help others in the process.
 Winning is a habit.
 So develop a new plan.
 Define yourself by what you do for others, and not by the number on the scale and I promise your major setback will become minor and happiness will be yours to have.

 I am a Star Diamond Coach and the founder and creator of the Star Diamond Dynasty!
 My organization is part of the largest, most successful team of coaches in the entire network.
-We are the Elite Platinum Presenter Team for Beachbody in North America and Canada!
+We are the Elite Platinum Presenter Team for Beachbody in North America Canada and the United Kingdom!